developer-zebra/developer-zebra-site/src/stagenow/2-10/Profiles/osupdate/index.md

     ![img](../../images/profiles/OSupdate_sleep.jpg)
 <br>

 11. Enter information for the first OS update file.
-Select "Yes" to add information for additional files.
+Select "Yes" to add information for additional files:

     ![img](../../images/profiles/OSUpdate_6_DownloadFile.jpg)
 <br>

-12. When finished entering file information, select "No" and click Continue.
+12. When finished entering file information, select "No" and click "Continue" to proceed.

 13. **IMPORTANT**: If applying multiple OS update packages at one time, a `.upl` file must also be downloaded to the device (see [Setting Types > File](../../csp/file) for more information).